Migdal Insurance (Israel) Market Value

 Migdal Insurance Backtested Returns

 Migdal Insurance appears to be very steady, given 3 months investment horizon.
-Migdal Insurance has Sharpe Ratio of 0.23, which conveys that the firm had a 0.23 % return per unit of risk over the last 3 months.
+Migdal Insurance has Sharpe Ratio of 0.24, which conveys that the firm had a 0.24 % return per unit of risk over the last 3 months.
 We have found thirty technical indicators for Migdal Insurance, which you can use to evaluate the volatility of the firm.
-Please exercise Migdal Insurance's Risk Adjusted Performance of 0.2486, downside deviation of 1.3, and Mean Deviation of 1.18 to check out if our risk estimates are consistent with your expectations.
-On a scale of 0 to 100, Migdal Insurance holds a performance score of 17.
-The company secures a Beta (Market Risk) of -0.19, which conveys not very significant fluctuations relative to the market.
-As returns on the market increase, returns on owning Migdal Insurance are expected to decrease at a much lower rate.
-During the bear market, Migdal Insurance is likely to outperform the market.
+Please exercise Migdal Insurance's Downside Deviation of 1.5, risk adjusted performance of 0.2137, and Mean Deviation of 1.2 to check out if our risk estimates are consistent with your expectations.
+On a scale of 0 to 100, Migdal Insurance holds a performance score of 18.
+The company secures a Beta (Market Risk) of 0.51, which conveys possible diversification benefits within a given portfolio.
+As returns on the market increase, Migdal Insurance's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Migdal Insurance is expected to be smaller as well.
 Please check Migdal Insurance's standard deviation, total risk alpha, and the relationship between the coefficient of variation and jensen alpha , to make a quick decision on whether Migdal Insurance's current price movements will revert.

-Migdal Insurance has poor reverse predictability.
-Overlapping area represents the amount of predictability between Migdal Insurance time series from 28th of February 2023 to 23rd of February 2024 and 23rd of February 2024 to 17th of February 2025.
+Migdal Insurance has very weak reverse predictability.
+Overlapping area represents the amount of predictability between Migdal Insurance time series from 19th of December 2024 to 2nd of February 2025 and 2nd of February 2025 to 19th of March 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Migdal Insurance price movement.
-The serial correlation of -0.37 indicates that just about 37.0% of current Migdal Insurance price fluctuation can be explain by its past prices.
+The serial correlation of -0.06 indicates that barely 6.0% of current Migdal Insurance price fluctuation can be explain by its past prices.

 Residual Average | 0.0 | |